reactjs/ko.react.dev/content/docs/hooks-faq.md

 We provide an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) that enforces [rules of Hooks](/docs/hooks-rules.html) to avoid bugs.
 It assumes that any function starting with "`use`" and a capital letter right after it is a Hook.
 We recognize this heuristic isn't perfect and there may be some false positives, but without an ecosystem-wide convention there is just no way to make Hooks work well -- and longer names will discourage people from either adopting Hooks or following the convention.

-In particular, the rule enforces that:
+In particular, the rule enforces that.

 * Calls to Hooks are either inside a `PascalCase` function (assumed to be a component) or another `useSomething` function (assumed to be a custom Hook).
 * Hooks are called in the same order on every render.